664th Eastern Battalion: Atrocities

 According to an Iltalehti article by Boris Salomon, the Ingrians were responsible for multiple atrocities, and shocked even their German officers.
 Juhani Jääskeläinen, a military chaplain, wrote in his report that: "The national feeling is strong and the hatred of Russians runs deep.
 The German sergeant complained that these Finns do not understand that the Germans have to be friendly to the Russians because of the current situation".In the opinion of the Germans the anti-Russian sentiment of the Ingrian Finns ran too deep.
 A Sicherheitsdienst report explains how Mikko Fedotow was separated from the 664th Eastern Battalion because"Fedotow says he hates Russians deeply and is always quick to anger.
-Since Fedotow thinks every Russian is a communist and has often threatened his friends with a gun, he is not qualified for military service".In one example of extreme cruelty, a unit consisting of Ingrians and Estonians carried out a massacre of Romani residents of the village of Filippovsshina in February 1942.
+Since Fedotow thinks every Russian is a communist and has often threatened his friends with a gun, he is not qualified for military service".In one example of extreme cruelty, a unit consisting of Germans, Ingrians and Estonians carried out a massacre of Romani residents of the village of Filippovsshina in February 1942.
 They forced the villagers to dance for their own amusement in −30 °C weather and then shot them with three machine guns.
 In another case, the Ingrians and Germans hanged a group of Jews and Romas in the town center in Krasnogvardeisk.
 The Ingrians were at least present when a whole Roma family was hanged in a village near Luga.

 End of the Battalion

 When Ingrian civilians began to be transferred to Finland in March 1943 from German-occupied areas, some Ingrian men who served in the Wehrmacht also expressed the wish for a transfer to Finland.
-After the negotiations between the Germans and Finns, it was decided to move the battalion to Finland and merge it to the Finnish Army.
+After the negotiations between the Germans and Finns, it was decided to move the battalion to Finland and merge it with the Finnish Army.
 The transfers were made from Estonia by ship in early December.
+Under the Finnish command, the unit was reorganized as the Separate Battalion 6.